miguehm/fox-docs/src/introduction.md

 ## TO DO
 - [ ] Add RAM measurement for Windows.
 - [x] Create CSV files with the results.
-- [x] Add a script to generate the graphs from the CSV files.
+- [x] Add a script to generate the charts from the CSV files.
-- [ ] Add graphs to docs page.
+- [ ] Add charts to docs page.

 ## References